nonsequitur/git-gutter-plus/README.md

 #### `git-gutter+-unstage-whole-buffer`

 Unstages all changes in the current buffer.
-Use this to undo any effects caused by git-gutter+-stage-hunks.
+Use this to undo any effects caused by `git-gutter+-stage-hunks`.

 Committing
 ----------